r4victor/tenthousandmeters/content/blog/python_bts_08.md

 Integers require no introduction.
 They are so ubiquitous and seem so basic that you may doubt whether it's worth discussing how they are implemented at all.
 Yet, Python integers are interesting because they are not just 32-bit or 64-bit integers that CPUs work with natively.
 Python integers are [arbitrary-precision integers](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic), also known as bignums.
 This means that they can be as large as we want, and their sizes are only limited by the amount of available memory.

 Bignums are handy to work with because we don't need to worry about such things as integer overflows and underflows.
-They are extensively used in fields like cryptography and computer algebra where big numbers arise all the time and must be represented precisely.
+They are extensively used in fields like cryptography and computer algebra where large numbers arise all the time and must be represented precisely.
 So, [many](https://en.wikipedia.org/wiki/List_of_arbitrary-precision_arithmetic_software) programming languages have bignums built-in.
 These include Python, JavaScript, Ruby, Haskell, Erlang, Julia, Racket.
 Others provide bignums as a part of the standard library.
 These include Go, Java, C#, D, PHP.
 Numerous third-party libraries implement bignums.
 The most popular one is [the GNU Multiple Precision Arithmetic Library](https://en.wikipedia.org/wiki/GNU_Multiple_Precision_Arithmetic_Library) (GMP).
 It provides a C API but has bindings for all major languages.

 There are a lot of bignum implementations.
-They are different in detail, but the general approach to implement bignums is the same.
-Today we'll see what this approach looks like and use CPython's implementation as an example.
+They're different in detail, but the general approach to implement bignums is the same.
+Today we'll see what this approach looks like and use CPython's implementation as a reference example.
 The two main questions we'll have to answer are:

 * how to represent bignums; and
 * how to performs arithmetic operations, such as addition and multiplication, on bignums.

-We'll also discuss how CPython's implementation compares to others and highlight some important details of Python integers.
+We'll also discuss how CPython's implementation compares to others and what CPython does to make integers more efficient.

 ## Bignum representation

 Think for a moment how you would represent large integers in your program if you were to implement them yourself.
 Probably the most obvious way to do that is to store an integer as a sequence of digits, just like we usually write down numbers.
 For example, the integer `51090942171709440000` could be represented as `['5', '1', '0', '9', '0', '9', '4', '2', '1', '7', '1', '7', '0', '9', '4', '4', '0', '0', '0', '0']`.
 This is essentially how bignums are represented in practice.
 The only important difference is that instead of base 10, much larger bases are used.
 For example, CPython uses base 2^15 or base 2^30 depending on the platform.
 What's wrong with base 10?
 If we represent each digit in a sequence with a single byte but use only 10 out of 256 possible values, it would be very memory-inefficient.
 We could solve this memory-efficiency problem if we use base 256, so that each digit takes a value between 0 and 255.
 But still much larger bases are used in practice.
 The reason for that is because larger base means that numbers have less digits, and the less digits numbers have, the faster arithmetic operations are performed.
 The base cannot be arbitrary large.
 It's typically limited by the size of the integers that the CPU can work with.
 We'll see why this is the case when we discuss bignum arithmetic in the next section.
 Now let's take a look at how CPython represents bignums.

 Everything related to the representation of Python integers can be found in [`Include/longintrepr.h`](https://github.com/python/cpython/blob/3.9/Include/longintrepr.h).
-Technically, Python integers are instances of `PyLongObject`, which is defined in [`Include/longobject.h`](https://github.com/python/cpython/blob/3.9/Include/longobject.h), but `PyLongObject` is a typedef for `struct _longobject` defined in `Include/longintrepr.h` as follows:
+Technically, Python integers are instances of `PyLongObject`, which is defined in [`Include/longobject.h`](https://github.com/python/cpython/blob/3.9/Include/longobject.h), but `PyLongObject` is actually a typedef for `struct _longobject` that is defined in `Include/longintrepr.h`:

 ```C
 struct _longobject {